JoaoPaulo-LD/typeform-clone/README.md

 - Framer Motion 🎨

 ## ❓ About
-This app was made for educational purposes in the mobile front-end development part, it has no connection with the Typeform brand.
+This app was made for educational purposes in the web front-end development part, it has no connection with the Typeform brand.

 ## 💪 How you can contribute
 - Leave a ⭐ on this repo!